CERT-Polska/karton/docs/advanced_concepts.rst

 Handling logging
 ----------------
 By default, all systems inheriting from :py:meth:`karton.core.KartonBase` will have a custom :py:meth:`logging.Logger` instance exposed as :py:meth:`log`.
-It deliver all logged messages to a queue on the central Redis database.
+It delivers all logged messages to a queue on the central Redis database.

 In order to store the logs into a more persistent storage like Splunk or Rsyslog you have to implement a service that will consume the log entries and send them to the final database, for an example of such service see :ref:`example-consuming-logs`.